This article requires the GP Nested Forms perk. Buy Gravity Perks today to get this perk plus 33 other premium Gravity Forms plugins!

 Overview

-In this example, we’re going to look at the form entries for a registration form for in-store gaming events.
+In this example, we’re going to look at how to export Gravity Form entries for a registration form for in-store gaming events.
 A user fills out some basic date and time info at the top of the form, adds participants into a Nested Form, and decides on refreshments.
 Costs associated with the size of the party and refreshments is automatically calculated, and when the customer submits the form they are registered for the event.

-Before we get started with the export, let’s first talk about how Nested Form Fields export and what each of the options gives us.
+Before we get started with the export, let’s understand how Nested Form Fields export and what each of the options gives us.

 In my Parent form, I have a Nested Form Field called “Party Members”.